leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 * **Direct attention**: attract and guide a person's attention to outcomes they requested or which require their response.
 * **Provide feedback and information**: provide feedback and information about the status and progress of interactions and processes.
-* **Support brand and identity**: sounds mey be identifiable and associated with a product's brand and identity.
+* **Support brand and identity**: sounds may be identifiable and associated with a product's brand and identity.

 ### Haptics